 “We used an observational study design to follow 395,369 individuals for up to 21 years to investigate if participation in an ultralong-distance cross-country ski race was associated with a lower risk of developing anxiety,” the paper emphasized.

 “Skiers in the race and matched non-skiers from the general population were studied after participation in the race using the Swedish population and patient registries.”

 After a 21-year follow-up, researchers found that the group of participants with an apparently more active physical lifestyle had a nearly 60 percent lower risk of anxiety disorders.

-What the authors concluded, based on their paper: “Our results support the recommendations of engaging in physical activity to decrease the risk of anxiety in both men and women.
+Here’s what the authors concluded: “Our results support the recommendations of engaging in physical activity to decrease the risk of anxiety in both men and women.
 The impact of physical performance level on the risk of anxiety requires further investigations among women.”

 As the paper determined, physical exercise can enhance not just physical health but also psychological health.
 It is one of the major factors involved in maintaining health, as discussed in a piece published in 2021.
 Here’s an excerpt from the story: